 DOGS: Fine with Brutus and other known dogs, may react to strange dogs

 Hank is a friendly, lovable, 6 year old neutered male.
 He enjoys being with people, maybe a bit too much.
-He can be quite vocal when left alone and will also bark at unknown sights and sounds.
-He is fine with everyone he has met thus far and seems ok with dogs as well but is not fond of sharing human attention with them.
+He can be vocal when left alone and will bark at unknown sights and sounds.
+He is fine with everyone he has met but can be reactive to certain dogs and is not fond of sharing human attention with them.